cloudmaker97/Logic-World-Egg/README.md

-# Logic World - Pterodactyl Panel Egg
+# Logic World - Pelican Egg

-A Pterodactyl / Pelican egg for hosting dedicated Logic World servers.
-This egg allows you to easily deploy and manage Logic World game servers through the Pterodactyl Panel interface.
+A Pelican / Pelican egg for hosting dedicated Logic World servers.
+This egg allows you to easily deploy and manage Logic World game servers through the Pelican Panel interface.

 ## About Logic World